Open Venues

 Single Brothers’ House

-Explore Salem’s trades in a tour on the first floor.
-This iconic residence building is a mixture of medieval half-timbered construction and later English style brick addition.
 This building historically housed single young men aged 14 to 21 to apprentice in a multitude of trades instructed by Master craftsmen.
 The Single Brothers signed an “Apprentice Contract” to commit themselves to seven years of intense trade training.
 The Brothers lived, worked, slept, ate, and worshipped here.
+Home to five rotating trade shops seen below!

 Boys’ School